MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 #### Use a saved prompt

-1. Open Copilot for Sales.

-2. On the **Highlights** tab, select **Draft an email**.
+1. Open Copilot for Sales and select **Draft an email**.

-3. Select :::image type="icon" source="media/suggestions-icon.png" border="false":::, and then select the prompt you want to use.
+3. Select :::image type="icon" source="media/fav-icon.png" border="false":::, and then select the prompt you want to use.

     :::image type="content" source="media/select-prompt.png" alt-text="Screenshot showing saved prompts.":::